Novgorod case: 2007

 On May 8, Novgorod Regional Court repealed the Novgorod City Court decision that put Antonina in prison; the Regional Court decision stated that the City Court did not have sufficient reasons for changing the original measure of restriction for incarceration, and that it committed breaches of the Criminal Procedure Code of Russia in effectuating this change.

 On the same day, new messages appeared in Antonina's blog.
 She told her readers that it was now illegal for her to visit Alisa without a presence of an official representative of the child (that is, Alisa's father and Antonina's ex-husband).

 On May 13, Antonina published online a video in which she addressed the LiveJournal users who supported her.
-Her first interview after the release is also published text and video.

 On May 16, the defence filed a complaint at the Office of the Novgorod City Public Prosecutor, appealing against the decision that forbade Antonina to visit her daughter.
-The same day, the First channel TV channel airs a program entitled "Let Them Talk," one part of which dealt with the "Novgorod case" (Kirill's LJ text message and video.
+The same day, the First channel airs a program titled "Let Them Talk", one part of which dealt with the "Novgorod case".

 A Novgorod City Court session was scheduled for May 25 to hear a defence complaint against Kolodkin's actions, but it was postponed because of Antonina's absence (health reasons).
 The complaint concerned the investigator's denial to join a number of defence's documents and statements to the case.
 This denial was repealed a day before, on May 24, by a decision of the office of Novgorod City Public Prosecutor.

 On May 30, the Novgorod City Court issued a decision on the complaint.
 The Court refused to consider the investigator's actions to be illegal, alluding to the May 24 decision of the Office of Novgorod City Public Prosecutor, which, in the court's opinion, made void the matter at issue of the complaint.

 On May 31, Antonina received a letter from the office of Novgorod City Public Prosecutor with a decision that repealed the interdict to visit her daughter.

 On June 4, the defence filed a moral damage suit against the Office of Novgorod City Public Prosecutor, at the Novgorod City Court.
 On the same day, Antonina underwent an outpatient psychological examination.